citkane/Configs/README.md

 These are defined in JSON files placed in a configurable folder location.

 Further configurations can be added or overridden from your code.
-This allows for example, setting configurations from asynchronous sources.
+This allows for example, setting configurations from external sources.
 ```julia
 Configs.set!("database.connection.port", 3900)
 ```